-Ajiaco is a traditional Colombian soup, originally from Bogotá, that warms hearts with its rich and comforting flavors.
-This dish is famous for its mixture of potatoes, corn and chicken, all flavored with local herbs like guasca.
-Naturally gluten-free, ajiaco is served with avocado, capers and cream; this dish brings together simple but tasty ingredients, wonderfully symbolizing Colombian cuisine.
+Ajiaco is a traditional Colombian soup, originating in Bogotá, that warms the heart with its rich and comforting flavors.
+This dish is famous for its blend of potatoes, corn, and chicken, all seasoned with local herbs like guasca.
+Naturally gluten-free, ajiaco is served with avocado, capers, and cream; this dish brings together simple yet flavorful ingredients, perfectly embodying Colombian cuisine.

 Ingredients